Transition from shear-dominated to Rayleigh-Taylor turbulence: Introduction

 Only few works investigate the compound effect of shear and buoyancy in the mixing of two fluids.
 In this context, most of the past research was devoted to the analysis of the instability phase, referred to as Rayleigh-Taylor/Kelvin-Helmholtz instability (RTKHI) especially in plasma physics~\citep{finn1993nonlinear,shumlak1998mitigation,satyanarayana1984rayleigh}, but also in classical fluid flows~\citep{olson2011nonlinear}.
 The major result of this research is that, while a linear stability analysis predicts that adding an arbitrary shear velocity to a RT configuration will increase the perturbation growth rate, if early non-linear effects are taken into account, the shear can lead to a decrease of the growth rate, or - in extremis - to a suppression of RTKHI \citep{olson2011nonlinear, shumlak1998mitigation}.

 Focusing on the fully developed turbulent phase, \citet{snider1994rayleigh} performed an experimental study in a water channel, in which an unstable thermal stratification is combined with a mean shear.
 The authors inferred that this problem is governed by two different types of transition: one from laminar flow to self-similar turbulence, and the other from shear-driven to buoyancy driven mixing.
 Focusing on the latter, the authors identified as a suitable parameter to discern between these two distinct mixing regimes the (negative) bulk Richardson number $Ri = - h g {\Delta \rho} / (\rho {\Delta U}^2)$ (where $h$ is mixing layer thickness, ${\Delta \rho}$ and $\rho$ are the density difference and the reference density respectively, ${\Delta U}$ is the shear velocity, and $g$ is the gravitational acceleration).
 However, their estimate for the transitional Richardson number spans a wide range, from $-5$ to $-11$.
 Moreover, the transition to turbulence seemed to always occur in the RT regime, and it was not possible to clearly identify the shear-dominated phase.
 More recent experiments performed in a gas tunnel focused on the later time of the instability phase~\citep{akula2013effect, akula2017dynamics}.
 The authors identified two distinct mixing regimes by the analysis of the mixing layer growth rate, that is expected to be constant for shear-dominated turbulence~\citep[][constant velocity]{pope2001turbulent}, and linear for RT turbulence~\citep[][constant acceleration]{boffetta2017incompressible}.
 Again, the bulk Richardson number was chosen to be the parameter to identify the transition from the shear to the RT regime.
-The transitional $Ri$ was shown to be within the range $-2.5 \div - 0.4$.
-However, the range of investigated stratification levels is completely different from \citet{snider1994rayleigh}, which could suggest that the transitional Richardson depends on the stratification level.
+The transitional $Ri$ was shown to be within the range $(-2.5,-1.5)$ in \citep{akula2013effect} and $(-2.5,-0.8)$ in \citep{akula2017dynamics}.
+However, the range of investigated stratification levels is completely different from \citet{snider1994rayleigh}, which might suggest that the transitional Richardson number depends on the stratification level.
 Moreover, the value of $Ri$ depends sensitively on the definition of the mixing layer thickness $h$.
-Because of these reasons, $Ri$ may not be the right (universal) scaling parameter.